Last updated: June 2026

 Factory and Fishing Frenzy

 Factory rewards consistent correct answers with production output — a strong mode for drilling fundamentals.
 Fishing Frenzy adds a collectible mechanic where students catch different fish based on their accuracy.
-Both modes suit math and vocabulary review where repetition is the goal rather than strategy.
+Both suit math and vocabulary review where repetition is the goal rather than strategy.

 Expert Tip: Match mode energy to your lesson phase.
 Use fast, chaotic modes like Gold Quest and Racing for review days.
 Use slower modes like Café and Factory for sessions covering new material, where you want students thinking carefully rather than rushing.